 Hello fellow Creatives!
-This is a ten-week challenge based loosely on the 12x12 Challenge.
+This is a five-week challenge based loosely on the 12x12 Challenge.
 For an awesome, more balanced, more supported platform go there.

 For a quicker, looser, self-motivated experience, read on.